 The Threshold Achievement Team brings together the professional expertise, judgment, and observations of experienced librarians and professors on a national Advisory Board.
 The Board identified three inspired and innovative guidelines for test development.
 The first is to gain insight not just into student’s IL knowledge, but also their learning dispositions when faced with IL challenges.
 The situational disposition questions will address the characteristics that shape students’ approaches to information.

 The second guideline is to group the Frames into four modules so that educators can decide to test students on a particular domain instead of administering a large test all at once.
 This approach enables educators to focus their assessments on the Framework skills and abilities they teach in their classes and programs.
 Each module allows instructors to make direct connections between students’ results and the content and techniques of their information literacy instruction.

-The third guidelines is to take advantage of testing advances made possible by modern web browsers.
+The third guideline is to take advantage of testing advances made possible by modern web browsers.
 It is now feasible to build and score new types of questions.
 Using a variety of structured response formats, the test gets at concepts that are higher order thinking and more cognitively complex than definition and identification.
 These types of items also increase students’ engagement with the test, leading to test results that more fully represent student understanding.